asand017/-sed-tutorial/README.md

 ###4.
 [What Can We Do With it?](#What Can We Do With it?)

 ###5.
 [Why Should We Ever Use *sed*?](#Why Should We Ever Use *sed*?)

-We will be learning about the `sed` bash command and the power it holds!

 ### <a name="What is *sed*?"></a>What is *sed*?